 - Player with more goods tokens wins the round;

 After the round, the game resets and new hands are dealt.
 The first player to win two rounds wins the game.

-Camelling is a technique used where a player fills the market with camels and forces the opponent to take the camels as he/she has no other option.
-This effectivvely refreshes the market and in the event of a successful camelling, allows the player to pick and choose whatever new goods he/she may desire.
-This technique is best performed when your opponent has no cards, few cards, or you know he has nothing to trade into the market/ take anything out of the market.
+Camelling is a technique used where a player fills the market with camels and forces their opponent to take the camels as they have no other option.
+This effectively refreshes the market and in the event of a successful camelling, allows the player to pick and choose whatever new goods they may desire.
+This technique is best performed when your opponent has no cards, few cards, or you know they have nothing to trade into the market / take anything out of the market.
 One must also note that when camelling, the player must have sufficient cards (camels or lower value goods) to trade into the market and sufficient space in your hand to store them.